-- (a) it is not practicable for any information to which this section applies to be given in the manner specified in subsection (1), he may determine that the information shall be given in paper form and shall not be given using a recognized electronic service; or - (b) it is not practicable for any information to which this section applies to be given solely in the manner specified in subsection (1), he may determine that the information shall be given either in paper form or using a recognized electronic service.

-and where a determination has been made under this subsection, the relevant provision shall have effect subject to that determination.
+- it is not practicable for any information to which this section applies to be given in the manner specified in subsection (1), he may determine that the information shall be given in paper form and shall not be given using a recognized electronic service; or - information to which this section applies to be given solely in the manner specified in subsection (1), he may determine that the information shall be given either in paper form or using a recognized electronic service, and where a determination has been made under this subsection, the relevant provision shall have effect subject to that determination.

-(3) Notice of a determination made under subsection (2) shall be published in the Gazette within 14 days of the determination having been made.

-(4) A determination made undersubsection (2) may require that the information tobe given in paper form be certified as correct or that the document containing the information be certified as a true copy, as may be appropriate, by the person giving the information or by some other person.
+- (3) Notice of a determination made under subsection (2) shall be published in the Gazette within 14 days of the determination having been made. - (4) A determination made under subsection (2) may require that the information to be given in paper form be certified as correct or that the document containing the information be certified as a true copy, as may be appropriate, by the person giving the information or by some other person.